knative/test-infra/tools/flaky-test-reporter/README.md

 ## Considerations

-### Criterias for a test to be considered flaky/passed
+### Criteria for a test to be considered flaky/passed

 This tool scans latest 10 runs.
 A test is considered flaky if it failed in some but not all runs.
 For a test to be considered pass, it has to pass in all runs.